rebelsky/csc207c/_mps/json.md

   return the underlying string for `JSONString`, but should add the quotation marks and the backslashes when printing the JSON.

-Shouldn't all of the `JSONx` classes implement `JSONValue`?

-> Whoops.
-Yes.
-That's fixed in the main repo.

 Should we do probed hash tables or chained hash tables?

 > It's up to you.

 Would you recommend that we do chaining or probing?